lbpassos/Robot-Pigeon/README.md

 We expect to have:

 1. Two threads in the transmission node (one for the serial communication and the other for the TRX)
-2. Two threads in the robot (one for the movement and the other to handle the TRX/TRX)
+2. One thread in the robot (handle bothe movement and TRX/TRX)
 3. One thread in the reception node.

 In order to guarantee concurrency the threads interact to each other through messages described in the following Sequence Diagram